Local alpha-removal strength in the mean-field approximation: Abstract

 \section{Abstract}

-{\bf Background:} The alpha cluster is a prominent feature, not only in light nuclei but also in heavy nuclei.
-In order to study the alpha-particle formation in the mean-field calculation, the localization function has been extensively utilized.
-However, the localization function does not guarantee the proximity of four different nucleons which is required by the alpha-particle formation.
+{\bf Background:} The $\alpha$ cluster is a prominent feature, not only in light nuclei but also in heavy nuclei.
+To study the $\alpha$-particle formation in the mean-field calculation, the localization function has been extensively utilized.
+However, the localization function does not guarantee the proximity of four different nucleons which is required by the $\alpha$-particle formation.
 A simple indicator of the proximity is desired.
-Recently, experimental measurement of the quasi-free alpha-knockout reaction for Sn isotopes reveals the cross sections with a monotonous decrease with increasing neutron number.
-[J. Tanaka et al., Science {\bf 371}, 260 (2021)].
-This is interpreted as evidence of the surface alpha formation. \\ {\bf Purpose:} We propose a simple and comprehensible quantity to assess the proximity of four nucleons with different spins and isospins.
-Using this, we examine the recent measurement of alpha-knockout cross sections in Sn isotopes. \\ {\bf Methods:} The local alpha strength is proposed to quantify the possibility to form an alpha particle at a specific location inside the nucleus.
-In addition, it provides the strength of ground and excited states in the residual nuclei after the removal of the alpha particle.
-In order to make the calculation feasible, we introduce several approximations, such as point-alpha, mean-field, and no rearrangement approximations.
-We use the Hartree-Fock-plus-BCS (HF+BCS) method for the mean-field calculation for Sn isotopes.
-We also propose another measure, the local alpha probability, which should provide a better correlation with the alpha-knockout cross sections. \\ {\bf Results:} The calculation of the local alpha strength is extremely easy in the mean-field model with no rearrangement.
-For even-even Sn isotopes, the local alpha strengths to the ground state of residual nuclei are almost universal in the nuclear surface region.
-In contrast, the local alpha probability produce strong neutron number dependence consistent with the experiment. \\ {\bf Conclusions:} The local alpha strength and the local alpha probability are easily calculable in the mean-field models.
-Recent experimental data for Sn isotopes may be explained by a simple model without explicit consideration of alpha correlation.
+Recently, experimental measurement of the quasifree $\alpha$-knockout reaction for Sn isotopes reveals the cross sections with a monotonic decrease with increasing neutron number.
+[Science {\bf 371}, 260 (2021)].
+This is interpreted as evidence of the surface $\alpha$ formation. \\ {\bf Purpose:} We propose a simple and comprehensible quantity to assess the proximity of four nucleons with different spins and isospins.
+Using this, we examine the recent measurement of $\alpha$-knockout cross sections in Sn isotopes. \\ {\bf Methods:} The local $\alpha$-removal strength is proposed to quantify the possibility to form an $\alpha$ particle at a specific location inside the nucleus.
+In addition, it provides the strength of ground and excited states in the residual nuclei after the removal of the $\alpha$ particle.
+To make the calculation feasible, we introduce several approximations, such as point-$\alpha$, mean-field, and no rearrangement approximations.
+We use the Hartree-Fock-plus-BCS method for the mean-field calculation for Sn isotopes.
+We also propose another measure, the local $\alpha$ probability, which should provide a better correlation with the $\alpha$-knockout cross sections. \\ {\bf Results:} The calculation of the local $\alpha$-removal strength is extremely easy in the mean-field model with no rearrangement.
+For even-even Sn isotopes, the local $\alpha$-removal strengths to the ground state of residual nuclei are almost universal in the nuclear surface region.
+In contrast, the local $\alpha$ probability produces strong neutron number dependence consistent with the experiment. \\ {\bf Conclusions:} The local $\alpha$-removal strength and the local $\alpha$ probability are easily calculable in the mean-field models.
+Recent experimental data for Sn isotopes may be explained by a simple model without explicit consideration of $\alpha$ correlation.